 Areas of Potential Sensitivity.
-The Phase IA Archaeological Assessment for the Southern Site found that potential 18th and 19th century shaft features may survive under former basements of Block 56.
-Wharf and/or cribbing features may survive both under former basements on Block 56 and under active utilities within the Liberty, Washington, Cedar and Albany streetbed portions of the APE (see Figure 5-3).
+The Phase IA Archaeological Assessment for the Southern Site found that potential 18th and 19th century shaft features may survive under former basements of Block 56 (see Figure 5-3).
+Wharf and/or cribbing features may survive both under former basements on Block 56 and under active utilities within the Liberty and Washington streetbed portions of the APE (see Figure 5-3).
 Former wharves were located at various locations and portions of these wharves may have been included as landfill, and wooden cribbing may have been likely used as a method to contain the soil.